How Stress Affects Mental Health

 Too much stress can make it hard for an individual to cope, leading to them having emotional distress and have feelings of anxiety as well as physical symptoms, such as headaches.

-2. Practice stress management and relaxation techniques: There are many techniques you can use to help reduce stress, such as deep breathing, meditation, yoga, or tai chi.
-Practicing these techniques regularly can help you feel more calm and more centered.
+There are many techniques you can use to help reduce stress, such as deep breathing, meditation, yoga, or tai chi.
+Practicing these techniques regularly can help you feel calmer and more centered.

 Be kind to yourself: Daily life can have a negative impact on your mental health, but try and put things into perspective and try not to be too hard on yourself.
 You are only one person who is doing the best they can, where a lot of situations are out of your control.